smok-serwis/temps/docs/usage.rst

 Please be keen on manually closing things that are no longer necessary.
 Most destructors check for that and will complain if you forget to manually close anything.

+Following warnings will be raised:

+* :code:`RuntimeWarning` - you forgot to close something
+* :code:`FutureWarning` - you enabled an experimental feature
+* :code:`UserWarning` - you messed up something as an user that tempsdb was able to recover from.